gmpsankalpa/SWT2202-IAD-Mini-Project-E-Commerce-Website-Laravel/README.md

 ## Project Setup

-    ```bash
-    Ensure that your web server is configured to point to the public directory.
+    *Ensure that your web server is configured to point to the public directory.
-    Set up a virtual host if necessary.
+    *Set up a virtual host if necessary.

 ## Usage